mamiksik/Desktop-Profiles/readme.md

 </p>

 # Desktop Profiles &middot; [![Build Status](https://travis-ci.org/mamiksik/CabinetProX.svg?branch=master)](https://travis-ci.org/mamiksik/CabinetProX) &middot;
 The main objective of this app is to make transitions between different work environments easier.
-As a user, you can predefine any number of profiles which stores data about system settings such as dark mode, accent colour, night shift but also apps internal states and window arrangments.
+As a user, you can predefine unlimited number of profiles.
+Each of them stores data about system settings such as dark mode, accent colour, night shift but also apps internal states and window arrangments.
+A profile can also run workflows.

 [Download prebuild version](https://github.com/mamiksik/CabinetProX/releases)